PhilMoc/tos-rit-projects-seminar/doc/final_project_rubric.rst

  - Game includes instructions and/or a tutorial -> 5 points

- - Game includes appropriate soundeffects/music and the ability to 	alter the game volume as well as to mute the game -> 5 points
+ - Game includes appropriate soundeffects/music and the ability to 	alter the game volume and mute the game -> 5 points

 Total possible points:  100